 Trained extensively by Davis Center Staff, Community Engagement Fellows are available to hold workshops on issues of identity, power, and privilege for groups at Williams.
 Interested in bringing the CEF’s to talk to your entry, team, class, student org, neighborhood, dorm, etc?
 Check out the available workshops and submit a request below.

 These workshops are not intended to take the place of conflict resolution in fraught spaces.

 Social Identity 101

 Want to learn about how social identities (race, class, gender, sexuality and etcetera) shape our experiences on this campus and in our communities?
 This student-led interactive workshop will cover this and more.
-This is not a workshop intended for campus activists, but is designed for people hoping to take some first steps to understand social identity, privilege, and oppression.
+This workshop is designed for people hoping to take some first steps to understand social identity, privilege, and oppression.